nhvd3500111/ditto/ADDITIONAL_README.md

 So feel free to experiment and do not hesitate to ask me anything you want regarding my modifications on **cv13805@di.uoa.gr**.

-**(P.S.: A big thank you to the authors of DITTO for their robust work and thorough explanations is more than necessary)**
+**(P.S.: A big thank you to the authors of DITTO for their robust work and their thorough explanations is more than necessary)**